nodejs/node/doc/api/fs.md

 The following constants are exported by `fs.constants`.

-*Note*: Not every constant will be available on every operating system.
+Not every constant will be available on every operating system.

 ### File Access Constants